Myanmar Travel Budget - Visit Myanmar on a Budget or Travel in Style

 MMK6,955,972

-A vacation to Myanmar for one week usually costs around MMK811,530 for one person.
-So, a trip to Myanmar for two people costs around MMK1,623,060 for one week.
-A trip for two weeks for two people costs MMK3,246,120 in Myanmar.
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Myanmar can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Myanmar will often have a lower daily budget per person than one person traveling alone for one week.

 Independent Travel

-How expensive is Myanmar?
-How much money do I need for Myanmar?
+How much money do I need for a trip to Myanmar?

-How much does a trip to Myanmar cost?
-Is Myanmar cheap or expensive?
-The average Myanmar trip cost is broken down by category here for Independent travelers.
-All of these Myanmar prices are calculated from the budgets of real travelers to find the price of travel.
+The average Myanmar trip cost is broken down by category here for independent travelers.
+All of these Myanmar travel prices are calculated from the budgets of real travelers.

 MMK49,874